Rebranding: Products

 All-purpose flour after rebranding; the knight (and Crosses even on crown) disappears.

 As for product offerings, when they are marketed separately to several target markets this is called market segmentation.
 When part of a market segmentation strategy involves offering significantly different products in each market, this is called product differentiation.
 This market segmentation/product differentiation process can be thought of as a form of rebranding.
 What distinguishes it from other forms of rebranding is that the process does not entail the elimination of the original brand image.
 Rebranding in this manner allows one set of engineering and QA to be used to create multiple products with minimal modifications and additional expense.
 Another form of product rebranding is the sale of a product manufactured by another company under a new name: an original design manufacturer is a company that manufactures a product, often in a location with lower operating costs, which is eventually branded by another firm for sale.

 Following a merger or acquisition, companies usually rebrand newly-acquired products to keep them consistent with an existing product line, such as Symantec placing acquired security and utility software under its Norton brand (itself an offshoot of flagship product Norton Antivirus).
 This can also happen in reverse if an acquired brand has wider recognition in the market than that of the purchaser, such as Chemical Bank taking on the Chase branding after its merger with the company.

+Hospitality and tourism

+In the hospitality and tourism sector, rebranding is applied to hotels, resorts, restaurants and tourism destinations, including cities and regions that market themselves to visitors.
+It is distinctive in this field because brands are closely tied to lived experiences of service and place, and are shaped by multiple stakeholder groups such as owners, operators, public authorities and residents.
+As a result, rebranding typically involves changes to service design, facilities and the guest or visitor experience, as well as to names, symbols and marketing communications.

+Individual hotels may rebrand to reposition in a different market segment, to reflect major renovation or rescaling, or following changes in ownership, management or brand affiliation, such as joining or leaving a hotel chain.
+Empirical studies report that such initiatives can be associated with changes in occupancy, average daily rate (ADR) and revenue per available room (RevPAR), although outcomes vary by context and by how well the new brand matches the asset and its competitive environment.

+Tourism destinations also undertake rebranding in order to update their image, reach new source markets or communicate sustainability and quality-of-life objectives.
+Research on residents’ engagement with place branding suggests that local communities can support, reinterpret or resist a new destination brand, and that their involvement is important for the long-term credibility of such initiatives.